red-collar-official/flutter_kore/docs/navigation.md

 You also need to create root navigation view model and view state.
 This is described below.

-And here is also list of methods in <b>BaseNavigationInteractor</b>
+And here is also list of methods in <b>BaseNavigationInteractor</b>.
+Parameters for routes will be discussed below:

 ```dart
 bool isInGlobalStack({bool includeBottomSheetsAndDialogs = true});